-BNR Service Learning BNR 050 No Credit [] () Students volunteer in positions as naturalists, outdoor teachers, land managers, research technicians, and community recyclers.
+BNR Service Learning No Credit

+Students volunteer in positions as naturalists, outdoor teachers, land managers, research technicians, and community recyclers.
 Projects may serve Principia or other communities or outside agencies such as the Two Rivers National Wildlife Refuge.

-BNR 111 Introductory Botany
+BNR Introductory Botany 111

-(BNR) [] Introduction to basic plant structure and function, with emphasis on the processes of photosynthesis, growth, respiration, and reproduction.
+4.0 SH [] (BNR) Introduction to basic plant structure and function, with emphasis on the processes of photosynthesis, growth, respiration, and reproduction.
 Includes a survey of the plant kingdom, from algae to flowering plants, focusing on life cycles and ecology of representative plants.
 Must be taken concurrently with BNR 112, BNR 191 and BNR 201.
-Designed primarily for students intending to major in biology or environmental studies.
+Designed primarily

-Introductory Zoology BNR 112
+Introductory Zoology

-[] Survey of animal kingdom and the animal-like protists, including basic structure, life history, ecology, and classification of major groups.
+Survey of animal kingdom and the animal-like protists, including basic structure, life history, ecology, and classification of major groups.
 Emphasis is given to invertebrates, although vertebrate groups are covered near the end of the course.
 Introduction to laboratory techniques and scientific writing are stressed.

-Plants and Society BNR 120
+Plants and Society